jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Procedure Interface

-A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references).
+A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (nested procedures, calls and references).
 A procedure can have an interface line.
 The target of this interface line might be a procedure, in case of which both procedures get the same parameters.

 *Procedure with an external interface:*
 ![](images/Symbol%20Language%20(2004).058.png)